 Knowing where we wanted to travel now, our next step was choosing the type of vehicle for the journey.
 We spent hours researching what type of RV would be the right fit for us since there are so many to choose from, but ultimately decided on a camper van — a Ram Promaster outfitted by Dave & Matt Vans.

 The size, look, and simplicity of a camper van seemed absolutely perfect for us.
-I can’t tell you how many hours we spent watching videos of #vanlife on YouTube while planning this trip!
-After hours of scrolling through beautiful photos and reading reviews, we finally found one that seemed right for us: a trusty red Vander Mifflin (pictured above).
+I can’t tell you how many hours we spent watching videos of #VanLife on YouTube while planning this trip!
+After hours of scrolling through beautiful photos and reading reviews, we finally found one that seemed right for us: the trusty red Vander Mifflin (pictured above).
 We chose it because it was easy to handle, had beautiful functional interiors, and a comfortable bed.

 The Process Was Easy